openvinotoolkit/openvino/docs/low_precision_transformations/attributes/precision_preserved.md

 ngraph::PrecisionPreservedAttribute class represents the `PrecisionPreserved` attribute.

-The attribute defines precision preserved operation.
-If attribute is absent then an operation is not precision preserved.
+The attribute defines a precision preserved operation.
+If the attribute is absent, then an operation is not precision preserved.

 | Property name | Values                                       |
 |---------------|----------------------------------------------|